-Outstanding payable to Kina Funds Management Limited at year end was K47,532 (2019: K292,165).
-This balance arose from transactions between the Group and its related parties.
+Outstanding payable to Kina Funds Management Limited at year end was K44,418 (2020: K89,626).
 Kina Funds Management Limited provided investment management services that are disclosed in the income statement.

-A management fee of K506,685 (2019: K489,703) is paid to Kina Fund Management Limited for services rendered by the entity.
+A management fee of K486,839 (2020: K506,685) is paid to Kina Fund Management Limited for services rendered by the entity.